 Co-author of the moth study, Dr. Jolyon Troscianko, pointed out that these insects are “vitally important pollinators.”
 Pollination is, of course, essential for maintaining ecosystems.
 Indeed, as the US Forest Service highlights, “Without pollinators, the human race and all of earth’s terrestrial ecosystems would not survive.”
 However, scientists have warned that many insect populations are declining at such high rates that it’s “tearing apart the tapestry of life.”
 Birds also pollinate plants, spread seeds, and provide numerous other ecological benefits.
 Ocean ecosystems, meanwhile, are critical to life on earth, not least because the ocean provides over 50% of the world’s oxygen.

-Due to the threat light pollution poses to wildlife and ecosystems, the UN is currently discussing introducing guidelines on the issue.
-Australia has drafted proposals for such guidelines that emphasize the need for wildlife-friendly lighting, “adaptive” management of lighting near protected wildlife, and environmental impact assessments prior to the installation of lighting.
+Due to the threat light Pollution poses to wildlife and ecosystems, the UN is currently discussing introducing guidelines on the issue.
+Australia has drafted proposals for such guidelines that emphasize the need for wildlife-friendly lighting, “adaptive” management of lighting near protected wildlife, and environmental impact assessments before the installation of lighting.

 A winner all round

 If we get rid of unnecessary artificial lights it will also help to cut emissions.
 The International Dark-Sky Association (IDA) estimates that around a third of outdoor lighting in the US is “wasted.”
 It asserts that this wasted light is responsible for the release of 21m tonnes of carbon dioxide a year.

 In short, tackling this form of Pollution promises to be a winner all around.
 It will help to protect the biodiversity that all life depends on and contribute to tackling global warming.
 What’s not to like?

 Sign this petition to convince the McCormick Place convention center to prioritize birds and turn off as many lights as possible!